CxELabs/M365HOL/instructions.md

 [:arrow_up: Top](#mcas-environment-preparation)

 To prepare the **Information Protection** lab, we have to enable the integration between Cloud App Security and Azure Information Protection as explained in the [Cloud App Security documentation](https://docs.microsoft.com/en-us/cloud-app-security/azip-integration).
-Enabling the integration between the two solutions is as easy as selecting one single checkbox.
+Enabling the integration between the two solutions is as easy as selecting one single checkBox.

 1. [] Go to Cloud App Security settings.
     !IMAGE[Settings](\Media\conf-settings.png "Settings")

-2. [] Go down in the settings to the **Azure Information Protection** section and check the **Automatically scan new files** checkbox and click on the "**Save** button.
+2. [] Go down in the settings to the **Azure Information Protection** section and check the **Automatically scan new files** checkBox and click on the "**Save** button.
     !IMAGE[Enable AIP](\Media\conf-aip.png "Enable AIP")

 >:memo: It takes up to **1h** for Cloud App Security to sync the Azure Information classifications.